SynteLang/SynteLang/README.md

 + use the "!" type to use a number outside of the expected range if you need to.
 This is not a factorial operation
 + had a moment of inspiration and can't remember what you did?
 All listings accepted by the sound engine are saved by timestamp to the recordings folder in json format
 + pipe the output of `functions.go` through `less` using the `-r` flag, like this: `go run functions.go | less -r`.
 You can then search the contents using `/`, refer to `man less`
 + want to fade in a listing?
-Use `in 10s, once, level n, in 0, .mute n` where n is th index of the particular listing (that has previously been muted)
+Use `in 10s, once, level n, in 0, .mute n` where n is the index of the particular listing (that has previously been muted)
 + want a long fade out on exit?
 Type `fade 30s` before you type `: exit`
 + want to purge the .temp folder of old listings?
 Type `rm -v .temp/*.syt` from inside the project directory
 + reset the phase of the `sino` function by adding `push, dirac, flip, out ^'z, pop` after the pulse you want to sync to